J. D. Cannon: Stage

 Cannon was a founding member of Joseph Papp's New York Shakespeare Festival, starring in their productions of The Taming of the Shrew (1956) and Much Ado About Nothing (1961).

 He starred with James Earl Jones in the original off-Broadway production of Athol Fugard's Blood Knot (1964).

 Other appearances

 In 1979, Cannon was the presenter in an instructional video demonstrating an MCA DiscoVision video disc player.

-Personal life
+Personal life and death

 Cannon married Alice McCamley, an actress and writer who appeared in Broadway productions including Company and Johnny Johnson.
 In 1962, he and Colleen Dewhurst starred in his wife's play Great Day in the Morning, based on her childhood in St. Louis.

 Cannon died at his home in Hudson, New York, on May 20, 2005, at the age of 83.
 Alice suffered a debilitating stroke in 2014 and died in 2017.